|The authorised biography

 to time, some of it appearing on vinyl in 2014 - another

-milestone.
-Although the band might seem dead at times, it
+Death.
+Although the band might seem dead at times,

-electronic music as CFR (although it might even be 1987).
+creating electronic music as CFR (although it might even

 1989: Paranoia collected its saved electronic music on an